ParaCoToUl/noarr-structures/docs/DefiningStructures.md

 private:
 	constexpr T sub_structure() const noexcept {
-		// sub-structure is stored in an inherited field, retrieve it from there return noarr::strict_contain<T, U>::template get<0>();
+		// Sub-structure is stored in an inherited field, retrieve it from there return noarr::strict_contain<T, U>::template get<0>();
 	}

 	constexpr U get_u() const noexcept {
-		// the U value stored in an inherited field, retrieve it from there return noarr::strict_contain<T, U>::template get<1>();
+		// The U value stored in an inherited field, retrieve it from there return noarr::strict_contain<T, U>::template get<1>();
 	}